-Summarize the first two paragraphs on page 12 for the class.
+Summarize the first two paragraphs for the class.

-Invite a volunteer to read aloud the Scripture passage from Isaiah 11:1-3a.
+Invite a volunteer to read aloud the Scripture passage from Isaiah.

 - Point out that this passage names Gifts of the Holy Spirit, which they will learn about in a later unit. - Ask: About whom is this passage speaking?
 (The passage is speaking about Jesus)